Simo Keddari: Club career

 Born in Terrassa, Barcelona, Catalonia, Simo joined RCD Espanyol's youth setup in 2016, from hometown side UFB Jàbac Terrassa.
 On 3 July 2021, while still a youth, he signed a five-year contract with the club.

 Simo made his senior debut with the reserves on 12 December 2021, starting in a 4–1 Segunda División RFEF away routing of SD Ejea.
 He scored his first goal the following 5 February, netting a last-minute equalizer in a 3–3 draw at CF Badalona.

 Simo made his first team – and La Liga – debut on 4 September 2022, coming on as a second-half substitute for Keidi Bare in a 1–0 away success over Athletic Bilbao.
+On 10 August of the following year, he was transferred to Qatar Stars League club Al-Arabi SC.